132nd-etcher/docs/EDLM/index.md

 That's it !
 Create an account on https://github.com/, start your local Git client, and you're ready to rock !

 #### The workflow

+## Transition

+Transitionning from the current documentation library to EDLM will not be painless, but it should not be painful either, nor take an unreasonable amount of time.

+I'm providing tools to convert from Word/PDF to Markdown, but that process is error-prone.
+So, far, the issues I've been able to identify are:

+* The format
+    *  Tables
+    *  Lists
+* The pictures (the pictures are correctly extracted from the Word/PDF document, and put in the media folder, but their format and/or positionning might need to be adjusted)

+On big document, like the //617 SOP, this could take a couple of hours.
+On more simple document, it might take only a few minutes.

+### Process

+The actual transition would happen like this:

+1. Freeze the current state of the library (no more edition of current Word documents)
+2. Convert documents in Markdown
+3. Build a sane structure for the new library
+    * Place pictures in the correct folder (maybe some of them should be shared between document?
+Or even maybe with the whole Wing?)
+    * Define settings and metadata for the documents (title, authors, ...)
+4. Build the new library incrementally, green-lighting documents one by one until they all pass QA

+In all honesty, I'm unable to give an objective estimate of the time this will take, mainly because I don't know who will be able to spend time on this.
+Older documents, whose maintainers are gone or inactive, can be updated by myself or anyone willing.